maxhbr/LDBcollector/how-to-release.md

 == Downstream part

  * fkinit
- * tito release all
+ * tito release --no-build all
- * do not forget to submit bodhi update
+ * koji builds and bodhi updates are created automatically by Packit

 == Update legal docs